Rishab-Agrawal/Restaurant-waiter-bot/README.md

 # Restaurant-waiter-bot

 This project was my first in this domain (image processing using OpenCV), and it has been an extensive one, allowing me to explore and use OpenCV exhaustively.
-The problem statement here was to allow the robot to act like an autonomous delivery machine, using color detection to help it follow a track, as well as mark delivery checkpoints.
+The problem statement here was to allow the robot to act like an autonomous delivery machine, using color detection and motion control algorithms (a rudimentary implementation of a Stanley controller) to help it follow a track, as well as mark delivery checkpoints.

 The track following algorithm was one of the most engaging parts of the project, and was updated many times.
 Initially, the approach was to use